London, United Kingdom

 First time founder

-The system could potentially work with any steam or Rankine cycle plant including existing fossil fuel plants (biomass, combined cycle gas turbines) geothermal, nuclear, or emission free hydrogen oxygen turbines or plants fitted with carbon capture and storage or Graz cycle emission free technology.
+The system could potentially work with any steam or Rankine cycle plant including existing fossil fuel plants (biomass, combined cycle gas turbines) geothermal, nuclear, or emission free hydrogen oxygen turbines.
+The proposed development programme will initially focus on a paper / CDF analysis of around 3 weeks followed by physical test pieces of pipe being validated in a commercially available high pressure testing facility and then prototyping the system on a small commercial plant.

 Creativity is just connecting things - Steve Jobs